otutukingsley/recorder-api/README.md

 # Audio Recorder API

 Welcome to the Audio Recorder API project!
-This project is built using Node.js and Express, and it's designed to help you record and manage audio sessions.
+This project is built using Node.js, SQL lite and Express, and it's designed to help you record and manage audio sessions.
 This guide will walk you through setting up and running the project on your local machine.

 ## Prerequisites